-In the Teacher Resources section of the website you will find an Overview of Year One with all the necessary logistical information, as well as lesson plans for each unit in three parts — an outline, my notes and ideas in more detail, and a copy of both to download for print if desired.
+In the Teacher Resources section of the website you will find an Overview of Year One with all the necessary logistical information, as well as lesson plans for each unit in four formats — an outline, my notes and ideas in more detail, a copy of both to download for print if desired, and a video tutorial.

 The best tool to listen to the musical examples is Spotify.
 It is free, just sign up for an account.
 When you open Spotify (it will run discretely in the background on your computer) all of the music files can play directly from the website.
 If your school has a firewall that blocks Spotify, there are youtube links for every musical example as well.

 You will begin the Year One curriculum on your own with Unit 1 Introduction Classroom Lesson.
 (This is a stand alone unit/lesson.)
 After Unit 1, each unit will have three parts.

 - A video conferencing session with an ACO musician will set up the concepts for each unit (or watch the pre-recorded lessons here)

 - Then you will go to the corresponding unit’s classroom lesson page on the website with your students to learn concepts, listen to music and look at paintings.

 - The third part is an interactive, creative activity (detailed in each teacher lesson plan.)